-Subsequent to year end, in 2022, Mundoro announced two (2) transactions:
+In Q1-2022, Mundoro announced two (2) transactions:

-- In 2022, Mundoro and Japan Oil, Gas and Metals National Corporation ("JOGMEC") entered into an earn-in agreement for exploration of a sediment hosted copper system in Bulgaria. - In 2022, Mundoro entered into a letter of intent with a third-party major miner to earn into the Company's GT7 property.
+- Mundoro and Japan Oil, Gas and Metals National Corporation ("JOGMEC") entered into an earn-in agreement for exploration of a sediment hosted copper system in Bulgaria. - Mundoro entered into a letter of intent with a third-party major miner to earn into the Company's GT7 property.
 The GT7 property is a copper-gold target located in the northern portion of the Serbo-Macedonian Metallogenic province, in central Serbia.